Probing Top Quark-Electron Interactions at Future Colliders: SMEFT NLO Calculations

 At $\sqrt{s}= 365$~GeV, the process $e^+e^-\rightarrow t {\overline{t}}$ becomes accessible and the electron-top four-fermion operators can be probed directly at LO as shown in the right panel of Fig.~\ref{fig:feyn}.
-The tree level result is
+The tree-level result at $\sqrt{s}= 365$~GeV is

 The experimental uncertainty on the top-pair production cross section measurement at the FCC-ee with $2.7~\textrm{ab}^{-1}$ is expected to be 0.12\%~\cite{Defranchis:2025auz}.
 The theoretical uncertainty is estimated as 1.2\% by varying the top quark mass within $\pm 0.25$ GeV.
+We also include the forward-backward asymmetry of top quarks $A^t_{\rm FB}$, which can be calculated as